|Sunday 27th October 2019|

-(please allow enough time to register, collect your running number and tag)
+(please allow enough time to register and collect your running number and tag)

 |Chorleywood Working Men’s Club,

 |There is no parking at the venue or on Shepherds Lane (this will be closed to traffic.)

 Please note: parking is available in the streets nearby the venue, but it can get busy.

 If you can, we would encourage you to come by public transport or to car share.